ROCm/rocBLAS/clients/gtest/README.md

 The general outline of the function should be:
 1. Adjust any arguments (e.g. use `float_to_half` when the data type is `rocblas_half`).
-2. If the problem size arguments are invalid, use a `safe_size` to allocate arrays, call the rocBLAS routine with the original arugments, and verify that it returns `rocblas_status_invalid_size`.
+2. If the problem size arguments are invalid, use a `safe_size` to allocate arrays, call the rocBLAS routine with the original arguments, and verify that it returns `rocblas_status_invalid_size`.
 Return.
 3. Set up host and device arrays (see `rocblas_vector.hpp` and `rocblas_init.hpp`).
 4. Call a CBLAS or other reference implementation on the host arrays.
-5. Call rocBLAS using both device pointer mode and host pointer mode, verifying that every rocBLAS call is successful by wrapping it in `ROCBLAS_CHECK_ERROR`.
+5. Call rocBLAS using both device pointer mode and host pointer mode, verifying that every rocBLAS call is successful by wrapping it in `ROCBLAS_CHECK_ERROR()`.
-6. If `arg.unit_check` is enabled, use `UNIT_CHECK` to validate.
+6. If `arg.unit_check` is enabled, use `UNIT_CHECK` to validate results.
 7. (Deprecated) If `arg.norm_check` is enabled, calculate and print out norms.
 8. If `arg.timing` is enabled, perform benchmarking (currently under refactoring).